 The results of a new study — recently presented at the American Heart Association’s

 Dr. Takayuki Yamaji — a cardiologist at Hiroshima University in Japan — is the lead author of the study, which examined more than 1,000 participants over a period of 5 years.

 More and more people are developing the syndrome due to increases in overall obesity rates, warn the National Institutes of Health (NIH).
-Currently, it is estimated that over a third (34 percent) of the adult population of the United States have metabolic syndrome.
+Currently, it is estimated that over a third (

 “In the future,” the NIH caution, “metabolic syndrome may overtake smoking as the leading risk factor for heart disease.”